 Energy Cities, a transnational group of 1000 urban hubs in Europe, is pushing an ambitious energy-transition away from fossil fuels.
 It is run in an alternative way, using a Holacracy instead of traditional management systems.
 Holacracy is a method of organisational governance based on decentralized management, in which authority and decision-making are distributed through circles.
 Holacracy relies on collective intelligence, and avoids having an organisation under the influence of personal feelings or tempers of top managers.

 Eugene has been invited to bring a more experimental approach to the forum, avoiding bureaucracy, process and boring speeches, replacing these cliches with something more modern, productive and fun.
-He will also DJ inspirational eco-tunes, lead a midnight-tour of the city, organise a social-dining event connecting delegates and engaged locals, and make a presentation on the role of urban walking in mobility strategy.
+He will also DJ inspirational eco-tunes (100 Songs to Save the World), lead a midnight-tour of the city, organise a social-dining event connecting delegates and engaged locals, and make a presentation on the role of urban walking in mobility strategy.
 Please join us there, for lively and important debates.

 And since Eugene attends many seminars, workshops and conferences, and finds more than half of them boring and unfocused, he has developed a humorous list of 40 things these events should not ever do.
 He will be sharing this with delegates, and curating a more useful, practical and outcome-focused forum.